m5stack/m5-docs/docs/en/api/power.md

 **Description:**

-This function set the port to exit sleep
+This function sets the port to exit sleep mode.

 **Definition:**